openvpi/GAME/README.md

 ### Configuration

 This repository uses an inheritable configuration system based on YAML format.
 Each configuration file can derive from others through `bases` key.
-Also, in preprocessing and training scripts, configurations can be overridden with dotlist-style CLI options like `--override key.path=value`.
+Also, in preprocessing, training and evaluation scripts, configurations can be overridden with dotlist-style CLI options like `--override key.path=value`.

 Most training hyperparameters and framework options are stored in [configs/base.yaml](configs/base.yaml), while model hyperparameters and data-related options are stored in [configs/midi.yaml](configs/midi.yaml).
 You can also organize your own inheritance structure.